 Asha will present a screening of works from a range of artists that echo ideas of labor, production and aesthetics he will be working with during his residency.
 An open conversation will follow the screening.

 An Interview with Asha Schechter by the Kadist Foundation

 What we do is only possible because of your generosity.
-Your contribution will have a direct and lasting impact on Michael’s planned research while in residence as well as on local artists and art enthusiasts in Hawai‘i.
+Your contribution will have a direct and lasting impact on on our programs as well as on local artists and art enthusiasts in Hawai‘i.
 A sponsored project of Fractured Atlas, donations to TRADES A.i.R. are tax deductible to the extent permitted by law.
-We are developing some exciting projects early next year that will establish levels of giving to support TRADES, and all contributions received in 2017 will be credited towards these new incentives.
-Please forward this email to fellow artists and supporters who should be aware of TRADES!

-TRADES wishes to gratefully acknowledge the support of the Atherton Family Foundation, University of Hawai‘i at Mānoa Department of Art and Art History, as well as our growing base of private donors.
+TRADES wishes to gratefully acknowledge the support of the Atherton Family Foundation, The Cooke Foundation, University of Hawai‘i at Mānoa Department of Art and Art History, as well as our base of private donors and supporters.

 Public screening of Eveʻs 16mm film “with it which it as it if it is to be”

 Sean Connelly, Rebecca Maria Goldschmidt, Calvin Shimada, Miki Shimiokawa, Aaron Wong, Donnie Cervantes and Eve Fowler.

 Biki in Waikiki

 Nabanglo a lamisaan / Aromatic table at the opening of Raw Material